Shriekback: History

 The band enjoyed some success on the dance chart on its original Y Records label and had a string of hits on the UK Indie Chart, while its first album, Care (1983), was picked up by Warner in the United States.
 The band left Y for Arista Records for Jam Science (1984), also recruiting the drummer Martyn Barker.
 The album reached number 85 on the UK Albums Chart and "Hand on my Heart" was a number 52 UK single.
 The 1985 album Oil and Gold was recorded on Arista (released by Island Records in the US).
 Marsh left Shriekback during the recording of Oil and Gold and was replaced on guitar by Mike Cozzi, with Andrews taking over lead vocals.
 Shriekback also left Arista and signed to Island Records for whom they recorded Big Night Music (1986), after which Allen left to rejoin Gang of Four, and Shriekback remained a collaborative centred on Andrews.
 Allen also went on to play in King Swamp and The Elastic Purejoy.
 Marsh was also in the band Happyhead.

 After another album in 1988, Go Bang!, the band split up.
 Andrews continued working on other projects before re-forming Shriekback in 1992, although after the single "The Bastard Sons of Enoch" and album Sacred City, there were no further releases until Naked Apes and Pond Life (2000).
 Both Allen and Marsh returned to the studio to contribute to the recording of the 2003 release Having a Moment.
 After Having a Moment, Andrews recorded three albums for Malicious Damage (Killing Joke's original label) under the Shriekback name.

 Shriekback are still actively producing music and released the studio album, Why Anything?
 Why This?, in May 2018.
 The same line-up of Andrews, Barker and Marsh self-released a 15th studio album, Some Kinds of Light, on 6 December 2019.
 1000 Books, Bowlahoola, and MONUMENT followed in 2021, 2022, and 2025 respectively.

 Members

 Other than those listed above, Shriekback members or contributors have included Luc van Acker, Linda Nevill, Emma Burnham, Brian Nevill, Pedro Ortiz, Clare Hirst, Lu Edmonds, Wendy and Sarah Partridge (from Electric Guitars), Steve Halliwell, Eve Moon, Ivan Julian, Mike Cozzi and Jessica Palin/Jose Fina Cupido.

 In other media

-The film director Michael Mann is a fan of the band and used several Shriekback songs in his films Manhunter and Band of the Hand and in his television series Miami Vice.
+Several Shriekback songs appear in producer Michael Mann's television series Miami Vice and his film Manhunter.
+They are also featured in Vice director Paul Michael Glaser's film Band of the Hand.
 Music composed by Shriekback is used as the theme song for the Squaring the Strange podcast hosted by Benjamin Radford and Pascual Romero.
 They selected it because of their fondness for music from the 1980s.